Azure/AzOps/docs/wiki/Debugging.md

 By default, setting breakpoints on AzOps in VS Code will not work.
 This is due to the files being invoked as scriptblock by default, rather than as file, for performance reasons.
-To work around this issue, set a configuration setting to disable thisbehavior:
+To work around this issue, set a configuration setting to disable this behavior:

 ```powershell
 Set-PSFConfig AzOps.Import.DoDotSource $true